mattrips/scratchPad/Protocol Conformance.md

 #### 1.3.4 Invariable
 With respect to a protocol conformance, during operation of a program, the witness for a particular protocol requirement will not vary, and does not depend upon how the type is used.

 &#9724;   In complex arrangements, it may be perceived that the witness varies.
-Sometimes, this appearance is due to a different protocol being used, with the protocols having the same requirement.
-Other times, this appearance is due to complexity making it difficult to reason about which implementation is the witness for a protocol requirement.[^1]
+Sometimes, this appearance is due to a different protocol being used, with the protocols having the same requirement.  *See*, ____.
+Other times, this appearance is due to complexity making it difficult to reason about which implementation is the witness for a protocol requirement.  *See*, ____. [^1]
 [^1]: Could this also be due to overloading?

 #### 1.3.5 Sources of Implementations